Bhaskers-Blu-Org2/MCW-Linux-lift-and-shift/Whiteboard design session/WDS trainer guide - Linux lift and shift.md

         -   The application will be deployed to the VM Scale Set using the Linux Custom Script extension via download zip file of the application.
 Any upgrades will need to be built and staged in updated zip file for new VMs to capture.
 This is compatible with Scale Sets and will be self-configuring for new VMs as it scales up and down.

     -   How will the database be migrated to Azure?

         -   The MySQL Database will be manually backed up and restored using MySQL workbench.
 This is a onetime process and there will be downtime associated with this procedure.
 There will be zero data loss.

     -   How will the App and Data tiers be split and secured?

         -   The database cluster and the VM Scale Set will be deployed into two separate virtual networks and connected via a peering.
 Network security groups will be used to ensure connectivity for only the specific ports and protocols that we be used.

         -   The KeyVault will be used to create and house the keys, certificates and secrets for the application.
-This will be used to encrypt the VMs for the database ensuring that the clients data cannot be stolen.
+This will be used to encrypt the VMs for the database ensuring that the client's data cannot be stolen.

     -   Insure that the designs are built for high availability, cost optimization, performance and using best practices.